H. M. S. C O O K (A 3 0 7 )

 Passage

-to Pacific Survey area (torch - June).
+to Pacific Survey area (March - June).

 Damage to upper deck equipment including Liferafts by heavy weather in SW Approaches.